-Congratulations, you have made your first step on the journey to reconnect to your Hungarian heritage.
-After you have been selected as part of the 2013's explorer group, you will have to get prepared, organized and finally, get going.
+Congratulations, you have made your first step on the journey to reconnecting to your Hungarian heritage.
+After you have been selected as part of the next explorer group, you will have to get prepared, organized and finally, get going.

 Once you are selected, you will receive a contract from us that spells out the details of the program, as well as a Code of Conduct, which you have to abide by during the trip.
 Read, sign and return it to us, along with your credit card information for the security deposit.

-Shortly after that you will get access to the online orientation course, a sort of primer on basic Hungarian, must-know information.
+Shortly after that you will get access to the online orientation course, a sort of primer on basic Hungarian must-know information.
 The course is intense, interactive and fun!
 It will help you get familiar with your Hungarian self.
-Some information, you may already know, some of it might be new to you, but in either case, you will already be connecting along with your fellow explorers.
+Some information you may already know, some of it might be new to you, but in either case, you will already be connecting alongside your fellow explorers.

 Learn a few words in Hungarian.
 During the orientation course you will receive a list of basic words.
 You can check out this website now.
-Hungarians are very appreciative when people make an effort to speak their language considered among the world's top three most difficult!
-The younger generation generally speaks English, but 30+ people are more likely to know German.
+Hungarians are very appreciative when people make an effort to speak their language, which is considered to be among the world's top three most difficult!
+The younger generation generally speaks English, but people over the age of 30 are more likely to know German.

 Be responsible.
-Some of the programs will include night activities and you will be accompanied by selected, Hungarian university students and young professionals to ensure you have a good time and bring back the best memories.
+Some of the programs will include night activities, and you will be accompanied by selected Hungarian university students and young professionals to ensure you have a good time and bring back the best memories.
 Hungarian wine and pálinka are tempting, but do not forget that you have to make the most out of the next day, so know your limits.
-If you are under 21, you are required to stay away from alcohol according to U.S. regulations.
-Know that during your travel, both U.S., Canadian and Hungarian state laws apply to you.
-Make sure you follow the two rules of the trip: fully engage in the programs and stay away from excessive behavior.
+If you are under 21, you are required to refrain from consuming alcohol according to U.S. regulations.
+Know that during your travel, U.S., Canadian and Hungarian state laws apply to you.
+Make sure you follow the two rules of the trip: fully engage in the programs, and avoid excessive behaviors.

 Be happy.
 It is a pleasure to have you on board and it is great that you are taking part in this journey of self-discovery.
 Enjoy your trip!